cervoise/blog/certifications/SLAE/Exo1-Bind_Shell.md

 # Exo 1 - Bind shellcode - Part 3 - Optimized Bind Shellcode

-In this part optimization is done to reduce the shellcode length.
-Only successfull tries are reported here.
+In this part optimisation is done to reduce the shellcode length.
+Only successful tries are reported here.

 ### Socket call